 This post may contain affiliate links.
 Read disclosure policy.

-These red white and blue cookies are soft, chewy, and made similar to my M&M cookies but with the simple swap of patriotic M&Ms. In every bite, you’ll get the perfect ratio of cookie to candy chocolate along with a nice chewy center and a crispy edge.
-They’re truly irresistible!
+These red white and blue cookies are soft, chewy, and made similar to my M&M cookies but with the simple swap of patriotic M&Ms. In every bite, you’ll get the perfect ratio of cookie to chocolate candy!

-• These festive cookies are always a hit and make a statement.
+• Fourth of July cookies are always a hit with both kids and adults

 M&M cookie dough in bowl.